 For college scholarships, filing the form is also critical, as many organizations offering scholarship money want to know if and when a FAFSA was filed by their applicants.
 Read Wendy’s article and get that FASFA filed!

-UPDATE: AS OF 2016, THE FAFSA OPENS FOR FILING IN OCTOBER OF EACH YEAR.
+UPDATE: FOR 2023, THE FAFSA OPENS FOR FILING IN MID-DECEMBER.

 HOW TO BEAT THE FAFSA DEADLINE DILEMMA